About Birmingham Community Healthcare NHS Foundation Trust (BCHC)

 Taking our skills and expertise into the public sector has been thoroughly rewarding for CyberGuard, particularly at a time when the NHS has suffered unprecedented pressure due to the pandemic.
 The NHS is a precious public service and we’re proud to be working in partnership to keep BCHC’s network and highly sensitive data protected from cyber threats.

 Your trusted cyber partner

-Speak to us about protecting your NHS organisation:
+Speak to us about protecting your organisation: